KageSilver/yAPP/Documentation/API Documentation.md

     - 200 OK
     - 400 Bad Request: request body is required and must contain username and name
     - 404 Not Found: User not found

+## Votes

+### GetVote
+ - Get the given vote by uid, pid, and type
+ - GET: api/votes/getVoteStatus?uid={uid}&pid={pid}&type={type}
+   - uid: The uid of the current user
+   - pid: The pid of the post or comment
+   - type: Whether it's checking for an upvote/downvote
+ - Response: returns a vote object that is associated with the given values
+   - { "pid": "pid", "isPost": true, "type": true, "uid": "uid" }

+### GetVotesByPid
+ - Gets all votes with given PID
+ - GET: api/votes/getVotesByPid?pid={pid}
+   - pid: The pid to find a vote under
+ - Response: returns a list of vote objects made on a post associated with the specified post id
+   - [ { "pid": "pid", "isPost": true, "type": true, "uid": "uid" } ]
+ - Status codes:
+   - 200 OK
+   - 400 Bad Request: Pid is required

+### AddVote
+ - Creates a new vote
+ - POST: api/votes/addVote
+ - Request body: { "pid": "pid", "isPost": "isPost", "type": "type", "uid": "uid" }
+ - Response: returns the vote object created from the new vote
+ - Status codes:
+   - 200 OK
+   - 400 Bad Request:
+      - Request body is required and must contain the post/comment's id and the user's id
+      - Failed to create vote object
+   - 404 Not Found: User not found

+### RemoveVote
+ - Remove the corresponding vote by pid and uid
+ - DELETE: api/votes/removeVote?uid={uid}&pid={pid}&type={type}
+   - uid: The uid of the current user
+   - pid: The pid of the post or comment
+   - type: Whether it's removing an upvote/downvote
+ - Response: returns whether the deletion was successful
+   - true/false
+ - Status codes:
+   - 200 OK
+   - 400 Bad Request: User id and post/comment id is required